Skip to Content

 Things To Do at and Near Plaza Las Vegas

-Plaza opened in 1971 and at the time was the largest casino on Earth.
-While no longer the largest, Plaza still serves as the iconic bookend to the Fremont Street Experience downtown.
+Plaza opened in 1971 and, at the time, was the largest casino on Earth.
+While no longer the largest, Plaza still serves as the iconic bookend to the Fremont Street Experience in downtown Las Vegas.

 In 2010, Plaza underwent a $35 million renovation project to morph it into the property it is today.

-Even after the 2010 renovation project, Plaza has done an amazing job of continually reinventing itself, adding new attractions while staying true to its value-focused gambling hall roots.
+Plaza has done an amazing job of continually reinventing itself, adding new attractions, dining options, and reasons to visit while staying true to the old school vibes I’ve come to love.

 As one of my favorite properties in Vegas, I thought it’d be fun to run down some of the best things to do at Plaza.